kobertlam/Energy_ETF_RYE_Forecast/README.md

 Below is an example to import the data from our database into Pandas DataFrame.

 ```
+# Import and join ETF and brent oil data in the future

 query = 'SELECT * FROM rye'
 rye = pd.read_sql(query, db_connection, parse_dates=['date'], index_col='date')
 print('rye shape:', rye.shape)